WilliamCSA04/hardermode-plugin/README.md

 ### Elder Guardian

-To make more interesting to players, Elder Guardian now have a 50% chance to drop an Enchanted Golden Apple.
+To make more interesting to players, Elder Guardian now have always to drop a [trident](https://minecraft.fandom.com/wiki/Trident) and have 30% chance to drop an [Conduit](https://minecraft.fandom.com/wiki/Conduit).
 It also got buffed:

 - 20% more total health;
 - 10% more base damage;
 - 50% more base armor;

+#### Battle

+While fighting a Elder guardian, you will need to take extra care.
+Hitting it with a melee attack will cause the damager to be poisoned, if the damage is caused by a projectile, its shooter will receive the blindness effect.

+On death, it will explode with the same power of a [TNT](https://minecraft.fandom.com/wiki/TNT).

 ## Loot generation